ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 entry of "ga4gh_passports".
 This next layer of tokens can be fetched at `elixir.example.org`'s /userinfo endpoint using the `ega.elixir` Embedded
 Passport Token above.

-## User Info Endpoint

--   The Passport for the /userinfo request MUST contain the "ga4gh" scope in order to include the "ga4gh" OIDC claim as part of the response.

--   The Passport for the /userinfo request MUST contain the "ga4gh_passports" scope in order to include the "ga4gh_passports" OIDC claim as part of the response.

--   The Identity Broker MAY return a subset of embedded tokens.

-    -   For example, the user may not agree to release the tokens, or the token may have expired, or the broker may wish to filter tokens if it is enforcing a particular trust model.

-    -   Therefore the response from /userinfo may not have a "ga4gh_passports" claim even if the Passport’s "ga4gh_userinfo_claims" strings hinted that such a claim may have content.

 ## Encoding Use Cases

 Use cases include, but are not limited to the following: